 Which Apps Are Suspended On My iPhone?
 And How Do I Close Them?

-To close an app, use your finger to swipe it off the top of the screen.
+To close an app, use your finger to swipe it up and off the top of the screen.
 This doesn’t delete the app, but it does clear the app from suspended memory on your iPhone.
 I recommend closing all your apps at least once every few days to keep things running smoothly.

 I’ve seen iPhones with dozens of apps suspended in memory, and clearing them out makes a huge difference.
 Show your friends, too!
 If they didn’t know all their apps were still loaded in memory, they’ll be grateful for your help.

-3. You Need To Update Your Software
+3. You Need To Update Your iPhone

 Head to Settings -> General -> Software Update, and if there’s a software update available, download and install it.